-He does think that HWA borrowed the God Family teaching from the Mormons.
-But this is not possible as Armstrong only started teaching the God Family in the early 1950s during the early years of Ambassador College.
-But the Mormon belief in a multiplicity of gods that were previously human, that Lucifer was Christ's brother and so forth are not even remotely like Armstrong's God Family/gestation/born again in the resurrection teaching.
+He does think that HWA directly borrowed the God Family teaching from the Mormons.
+But this is not possible as Armstrong only started teaching the God Family in the early 1950s during the early years of Ambassador College, not in the early 1930s.
+But the Mormon belief in a multiplicity of gods (that were previously human), that Lucifer was Christ's brother and so forth are not even remotely like Armstrong's God Family/gestation/born again in the resurrection teaching.